 We manufacture solutions that can help protect the environment.
 As a high tech company, we know the power of technology and believe that our solutions can help change the direction of global warming.
 To support climate change research and help mitigate threats for the environment, we manufacture portable gas analyzers for GHG measurements.

 Better Understanding Of Climate Change

-Our products are used all over the world, from Amazon to Arctic, by professionals who value reliable and cost-efficient technology.
-For example with our analyzers, one goal is to have better understanding of carbon balance of biofuel farming.
+Our products are used all over the world, from Amazon to the Arctic, by professionals who value reliable and cost-efficient technology.
+For example with our analyzers, one goal is to have a better understanding of the carbon balance of biofuel farming.
 Every unit sold contributes to an enhanced understanding of global GHG balance and can support achieving lower emissions in the future.